Disk sanitization enables you to remove data from a disk or set of disks so that the data can never be recovered.

 If you need to abort the sanitization process, you can do so by using the disk sanitize abort command.
 If the specified disks are undergoing the formatting phase of sanitization, the abort does not occur until the phase is complete.
-At that time, Data ONTAP displays a message telling you that the sanitization process was stopped.

 -p pattern1 -p pattern2 -p pattern3 specifies a cycle of one to three user-defined hex byte overwrite patterns that can be applied in succession to the disks being sanitized.
 The default pattern is three passes, using 0x55 for the first pass, 0xaa for the second pass, and 0x3c for the third pass.

 -r replaces a patterned overwrite with a random overwrite for any or all of the passes.

 -c cycle_count specifies the number of times that the specified overwrite patterns are applied.
 The default value is one cycle.
 The maximum value is seven cycles.

 disk_list specifies a space-separated list of the IDs of the spare disks to be sanitized.

 |All of the sanitized disks are listed as spares||You are done.
 The disks are sanitized and in spare status.|

 |Some of the sanitized disks are not listed as spares||Complete the following steps: